spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 ### Did you ever thought of updating or re-broadcasting a broadcast variable?

 ## Why would we need this?
-You have a stream of objects that you would like to filter based on some reference data.
+- You have a stream of objects that you would like to filter based on some reference data.
+- This reference data will keep changing periodically.
+- One would typically think of broadcasting the reference data.
+But then, how to handle periodical updates to this?
+This is where perhaps the thought of having an updatable broadcast gets instilled in user's mind.

-This reference data will keep changing periodically Dealing with such streaming applications which need a way to weave (filter, lookup etc) the streaming data using a changing reference data (from DB, files etc) has become a relatively common use-case.
+Dealing with such streaming applications which need a way to weave (filter, lookup etc) the streaming data using a changing reference data (from DB, files etc) has become a relatively common use-case.

 ## Is it only a relatively-common use-case?